Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Introduction

-Here, we investigate the strong coupling between $N$ QEs and the SPP in a planar metal-dielectric nanostructure in the presence of the QSEs based on the macroscopic quantum electrodynamics (QED) and the Feibelman $d$-parameter methods.
-A mechanism to overcome the dissipation of QEs caused by the lossy SPP is uncovered.
-It is revealed that the dissipation of the QEs is suppressed and even a coherent quantum correlation among the QEs is persistently established whenever the QSE-favored bound states are formed in the energy spectrum of the total QE-SPP system.
-Solving the dissipation problem of the QEs induced by the lossy SPP, our finding enriches our understanding on light-matter interacting in absorptive medium and paves the way for utilizing the SPP in long-distance quantum devices.
+Here, we thoroughly investigate the differences of the LRA and the QSEs for the strong-coupling dynamics between $N$ far-separated QEs and a common SPP in a planar metal-dielectric nanostructure, based on the macroscopic quantum electrodynamics (QED) and the Feibelman $d$-parameter method.
+A mechanism to overcome the dissipation of the QEs induced by the enhanced lossy SPP by the QSEs is uncovered.
+It is revealed that the dissipation of the QEs is suppressed and even a coherent quantum correlation among the QEs is persistently established whenever the bound states are formed in the energy spectrum of the total QE-SPP system.
+It makes the quantum network with QEs as nodes interconnected by the SPP realizable.
+Solving the dissipation problem of the QEs induced by the lossy SPP in the presence of the QSEs, our finding enriches our understanding of light-matter interactions in an absorptive medium at the nanoscale and paves the way for utilizing the SPP in long-distance quantum devices.

+The paper is organized as follows.
+The system of $N$ QEs interacting with the SPP on a planar metal-dielectric interface in the presence of the QSEs is given in Sec. \ref{part1}.
+The exact non-Markovian dynamics and the constructive role played by the QE-SPP bound states in suppressing the dissipation of the QEs induced by the QSEs enhanced lossy SPP are analytically derived in Sec. \ref{part2}.
+The numerical results are given in Sec. \ref{numr}.
+A discussion on the experimental realizability and a summary are made in Sec. \ref{conclusions}.
+The Feibelman method for treating the QSEs is introduced in Appendix \ref{Appen-sec1} for self-consistency.
+The formulation of the Green's tensor of the SPP on the planar metal-dielectric structure is collected in Appendix \ref{Appen-Green}.